happy "no new things" day 2024!

 preface: if you’re curious in the evolution of this experiment/thought/practice, here are the last 5 posts about it: 2023, 2022, 2021, 2020, 2019.

-happy no new things day!
+happy (sixth) no new things day!

-celebrating no happy new things day is part of my commitment to slowing down so i can actually be in right relationship with fall and winter (at least as far as i understand them where i live). once no new things day has come, i say as much no as possible to new asks for my time, attention, or energy.
+celebrating no happy new things day is part of my commitment to slowing down so i can be in right relationship with fall and winter (at least as far as i understand them where i live). once no new things day has come, i say as much no as possible to new asks for my time, attention, or energy.

-i’ve found that, at least in my work life, things tend to ramp up in the weeks following summer, often co-inciding with when school starts. but when i say yes to new things in the fall, that creates a context where there’s a bunch of new stuff competing with the things i’ve already committed to finish. i’ve learned that if i can say a lot of no during fall (and early fall especially), i can actually slow down by around thankstaking and then when winter comes around, i can actually be slow. learned that that slowness is a great way for me to be with the energy of new england winter. when it’s winter, i have learned that i feel way better when i can do less, read more, have fewer commitments, spend more time inside being cozy (cozy, cozy).
+i’ve found that, at least in my work life, things tend to ramp up in the weeks following summer, often co-inciding with when school starts. but when i say yes to new things in the fall, that creates a context where there’s a bunch of new stuff competing with everything i’ve already committed to finish. i’ve learned that if i can say a lot of no during fall (and early fall especially), i can actually slow down by around thankstaking. then when winter comes around, i can actually be slow.

-of course, there are exceptions to the no new things boundary (imho, boundaries are permeable; barriers aren’t). they include things:
+of course, there are exceptions to the “no new things” boundary (imho, boundaries are permeable; barriers aren’t). they include things:

 sometimes there are other exceptions, but beyond those above, i try to keep exceptions to an extreme minimum.